Sleep (system call): Uninterruptible sleep

-An uninterruptible sleep state is a sleep state that won't handle a signal right away.
+An uninterruptible sleep state is a sleep state that will not handle a signal right away.
 It will wake only as a result of a waited-upon resource becoming available or after a time-out occurs during that wait (if specified when put to sleep).
 It is mostly used by device drivers waiting for disk or network IO (input/output).

 When the process is sleeping uninterruptibly, signals accumulated during the sleep will be noticed when the process returns from the system call or trap.

 In Unix-like systems the command 'ps -l' uses code "D" for the uninterruptible sleep state of a process.
 Such processes cannot be killed even with SIGKILL and the only non-sophisticated way to get rid of them is to reboot the system.